 Bicycle lanes are dashed to indicate to motorists that they may cross the bicycle lane for certain manoeuvres, provided they have checked and it is safe to do so.

-Motor vehicles may cross the bicycle lane when turning into accesses or driveways along the roadway or when parking is permitted between the curb and the bicycle lane, provided they have checked for cyclists in the bicycle lane and it is safe to do so.
+Motor vehicles may cross the bicycle lane when turning into accesses or driveways along the roadway, or when parking is permitted between the curb and the bicycle lane.
+Motorists should first check for cyclists in the bicycle lane and cross only when it is safe to do so.
 Motorists cannot stop, park or encroach on the bicycle lane.

 At bus stops, the bicycle lane is dashed to indicate that the bus can pull across the bicycle lane, and to notify the cyclist that buses will be pulling over.

 Cyclists are required to yield to stopped buses as any motor vehicle would be expected to.
 When a bus is at a bus stop, the cyclist should either wait behind the bus or legally pass it on the left by making a proper lane change.
 The cyclist should not pass the bus on the right as they may run into people getting on or off the bus.